hungrxyz/hungry.dev/Content/Posts/2020/base64-encoding-options.md

 Inserts a line ending in form of `\r\n` every 64 characters.
 We'll get to what `\r\n` means and how it can be modified in the Line Endings section.

 ### 76 Characters - [`lineLength76Characters`](https://developer.apple.com/documentation/foundation/nsdata/base64encodingoptions/1413700-linelength76characters)
-Common usecase of 76 character line length is for Multipurpose Internet Mail Extensions (MIME) standard which is used to transport email messages.
+Common use case of 76 character line length is for Multipurpose Internet Mail Extensions (MIME) standard which is used to transport email messages.
 Check out the _Base64 Content-Transfer-Encoding_ section of [RFC 2045](https://tools.ietf.org/html/rfc2045#section-6.8) for more information.

 ###### Usage
 ```swift